 It also measures how much a child trusts his/her environment – how much the child trusts that the researcher is really going to return with the second marshmallow and whether waiting will be worth it or not.

 If the child doesn’t believe that the second marshmallow is actually going to arrive, then it makes sense to eat the first one.
 This means they based their decisions on the statistical nature of what has happened in the past.

 For example, if a child, or any person, is living in an environment where there’s a lot of uncertainty and instability, then they may think that waiting isn’t likely to pay off, and they have to take advantage of it now – even though they have the ability to delay gratification.

-A recent study noted on Science Daily discovered the correlation between environment and self-control could have implications related to health outcomes; for instance, people may make healthier food choices if they choose environments that match their personality type, and where they felt comfortable.
+A recent study noted in Science Daily discovered the correlation between environment and self-control could have implications related to health outcomes; for instance, people may make healthier food choices if they choose environments that match their personality type, and where they felt comfortable.

-In their book Willpower, Roy Baumeister and John Tierney argue that self-controlled people take control over their environment.
+In their book Willpower, Roy Baumeister and John Tierney argue that self-controlled people take control of their environment.
 If they’re motivated to lose weight, they don’t bring junk food into the house.

 These findings suggest that to be able to exert self-control and willpower, you need to set up your environment to support your notions.

 Your current standards originate from cultural surroundings, what people teach you, and your personal beliefs.
 These standards are the reference points you use to determine whether a given action is appropriate or desirable – whether you should do it or not.
 Develop a set of personal standards you can live in which will support your self-control ideals.